glampert/reverse-engineering-darkstone/README.md

 The viewer doesn't provide much user interaction, but you can right click the window to cycle the available render modes (textured, wireframe, color-only, etc) and left click and hold then drag to rotate the model.
+Mouse wheel zooms in/out.

 ## License